arc sandbox

 @create

-Upon starting, Sandbox can automatically scaffold resources (via arc init) found in the application’s manifest that do not yet exist.
+Upon starting, Sandbox can automatically scaffold resources (via init) found in the application’s manifest that do not yet exist.
 Options are set with @create in local preferences.

 @create